 What is an ETF?

-An ETF is a passive fund that tracks an index, a specific commodity, or bond, or even an entire basket of assets.
-The great thing about ETFs is that they trade like a stock on the stock market; they experience price changes throughout the day as they are bought or sold.
-This means that ETFs typically have higher liquidity (you can sell them easily) and lower fees than many other instruments.
-This means that investors can have a flexible and efficient investment portfolio.
+What makes ETFs special is that they are traded as stocks on the stock market – they experience price changes throughout the day as they are bought or sold.
+This enables ETFs to typically have higher liquidity (you can sell them easily) as well as lower fees, compared to other investment instruments – two characteristics that make ETFs a valuable choice for a flexible and efficient investment portfolio.